cbailiss/pivottabler/README.md

 All calculations for the pivot tables take place inside R, enabling the use of a wide-range of R functions in the calculation logic.

-Pivot tables are rendered as htmlwidgets.
-The HTML can be exported for use outside of R.
+Pivot tables are rendered as htmlwidgets or as Latex.
+The HTML/Latex can be exported for use outside of R.

+Pivot tables can also be converted to a standard R matrix or data frame.

 ### Installation